ardensentak/CPE322/Labs/Lab2/README.md

 ---
 ## Summary
 This lab explored various terminal commands.
-Through executing these commands I was able to learn what they do.
+By completing this lab I was able to learn some fundamental terminal commands regarding system information, process and directory management, file operations, networks, and GIT version control.